darshanbalajitd/plant-disease-recognition/README.md

 - Python 3.x
 - PyTorch, torchvision, streamlit, PIL
 - A GPU is recommended for faster training and inference, but CPU will also work.

+## Note
+- Before running the program, make sure to adjust the number of workers based on the number of CPU cores available on your machine.
+This ensures optimal performance and resource utilization.
 ## Setup Instructions
 1. Download the GitHub Repository